xennial/ansible_playbook_dockerized_jenkins/README.md

 This assumes you have Ansible [installed and running already](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#what-version-to-pick).

+This also assumes there is not a copy of jenkins running on your host machine already.
+It is recommended that you run this role on a newly created droplet/instance.

 Create your hosts inventory file `your_hosts_file` in the root of this directory and run the command below:

     ansible-playbook -i your_hosts_file site.yml -u your_user --private-key ~/.ssh/your_private_key